lmigueldf/doc/native/android-setup.md

 		"keypass": "fuzzyfiggin"
 	}
 ~~~

+Note this is not in the `manifest.json` file in your game folder but in the `config.json` file in your devkit folder.

 The `storepass` is the keystore password you typed initially.
 And `keypass` is the key password, which will be the same as the keystore password if you opted not to enter one.